 #1 The real Rodrigo Borgia.
 Not the Assassin’s Creed one

-When one hears the name Rodrigo Borgia, one thinks about incest, nepotism, corruption, poison schemes and the pure evil antagonist of Assassin’s Creed 2.
-History, has been seldom fair when filtering the truth from the all-powerful Roman gossip, able to bring down initially beloved emperors like Caligula.
+When one hears the name Borgia, one thinks about incest, nepotism, corruption, poison schemes and the pure evil antagonists of Assassin’s Creed 2.
+The Borgias are a sort of a bogeyman for modern Rome.
+But history, an artificial product, is seldom fair and able to filter truth from gossip.

 #2 Rodrigo the Catalan